amundsen-io/rfcs/README.md

 # Amundsen RFCs

 We can handle most of the issues we see with regular GitHub issues.
-However, some changes are "substantial", and we ask that these go through a design process and produce a consensus among the Amundsen community.
+However, some changes are "substantial", and we ask that these go through a design process and produce a consensus among the Amundsen community and the [sub-teams](sub-teams).

 The "RFC" (request for comments) process is intended to provide a consistent and controlled path for new features to enter the [roadmap](roadmap).